Email Template

 Solution

-Most users today view content from a mobile device, hence why it is imperative to lead with a mobile layout.
-Additionally, we know that CTA buttons should appear redundantly, be concisely written, and match the styling of its associated landing page to further promote user engagement and brand continuity.
-If Sword includes CTAs at the bottom of each section of the email, they will not only increase engagement but can reduce users’ number of actions to go to the account creation page.
+More granularly speaking, we know that CTA buttons should appear redundantly, be concisely written, and match the styling of the associated landing page to further promote user engagement and brand continuity.
+If Sword proactively and strategically includes CTAs throughout each email, they will not only increase engagement but can reduce time and number of actions to reach the account creation page.